forj-oss/jplugins/DESIGN.md

 2. download plugins is series and install them in Jenkins home (must exist)
 3. git clone install-inits and copy files.

+Step 6: `jplugins` read lock file and update to latest version and write new version in Lock file

+1. read `jplugins.lock` and run updates and display result
+2. Test `jplugins.lock` existence calling init command to suggest running update instead.

 ## Extra steps

-step 6: If the dependency requires an identified version newer, search for an older dependency which accept the identified version.
+step 7: If the dependency requires an identified version newer, search for an older dependency which accept the identified version.

 1. enhance the determineVersion with this logic

-step 7: Fix feature version on commit ID
+step 8: Fix feature version on commit ID

 1. take feature version as commit ID.

-Step 8: Parallelize plugins download to accelerate download (POC)
+Step 9: Parallelize plugins download to accelerate download (POC)

 1. Parallelize the download with GO channel

+Step 10: Be able to update partially the Lock file

+1. Display update proposal from lock files
+2. choose which one to update